safestudio/unofficial-zalo/README.md

 yarn dist
 ```

-I tested this software on Linux and macOS.
+Currently, I don't support Windows.
 But you can build it for Windows.

 ## Creating Issue Instruction